Shaitender/Yelp-Dataset-Analysis/README.md

 ![screenshot](screenshots/Quest3_zepresult.png)

 - Rank reviewers by number of reviews.
 For the top 10 reviewers, show their average number of stars, by category.
+	- To do this, load “yelp_academic_dataset_business.json”, “yelp_academic_dataset_review.json” and “yelp_academic_dataset_user.json”.
+	- Order the user data by decreasing order of # of “review_count” and grab the first 10 values.
+	- Join action is used between all the three loaded data to grab the “user_id”, “categories” and “stars” for the top 10 user_id.
+	- Finally group the data with “user_id” and “categories” and ​ average of #stars for the grouped values.
 ```scala
 import spark.implicits._
 import org.apache.spark.sql.functions._